 Zero, Serious Incidents

-Serious Incidents or an Absolut Policy allow you to by-pass the process above but you still need to do some preparation.
+Serious Incidents or an Absolut Policy allow you to bypass the process above but you still need to do some preparation.
 You need to identify the serious incidents in your organization that will not be tolerated, create buy-in from employees, and give employees ample time to learn about the policy.

-Aa construction company to could write, “Neglecting to do your maintenance checks & reports on heavy equipment will not be tolerated.”
+A construction company could write, “Neglecting to do your maintenance checks & reports on heavy equipment will not be tolerated.”
 Especially if the preventable repair will cost the company $100,000!
 For a company that has office workers only, it’s hard to say “Neglecting to load the photocopier with paper will not be tolerated.”

 Your chosen serious incidents must be extreme.
 Major financial loss for the organization, major damage to company reputation, major harassment or violence, or a situation with a real possibility of serious injury or death are the types of things on this list.